 The Research to Practice (R2P) initiative was launched in 2015.
 Analyses under the R2P initiative are intended to help facilitate conversations between practice and research, and identify unanswered questions in current clinical research and future investigation topics to consider.
 To date, a total of six clinical studies under the oversight of the R2P initiative committee have been presented at national or international cardiology and diabetes conferences and/or published in peer-reviewed journals, including analyses of the PEGASUS-TIMI 54 trial, the AATAC trial and EMPA-REG OUTCOME trial.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Hypertension

 Keywords: ACC17, ACC Annual Scientific Session, Acute Coronary Syndrome, Alcoholism, Aspirin, Atrial Fibrillation, Azetidines, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Hypertension, Outpatients, Registries, Research Personnel, Simvastatin, Tobacco, United States Food and Drug Administration, Weight Loss, Weight Reduction Programs, PINNACLE Registry, National Cardiovascular Data Registries